 - a.
-Provide support to each LCOL - b.
-Co-lead the regional staff team to meet the needs of the field - c.
-Ensure resources are available to provide core and complementary services - d.
-Work with local volunteers to increase business support through regional business affiliation, and sponsorship - e.
-Work with each LCOL to determine local offices' complementary services and plans (annual and long-term)
+Provide support to each LCOL. - b.
+Co-lead the regional staff team, in partnership with staff functional directors, to meet the needs of the field. - c.
+Ensure resources are available to provide core and complementary services. - d.
+Work with local volunteers to increase business support through business lead identification and by supporting exhibitors and sponsors at local events.

+- e.
+Work with each LCOL to determine local offices' complementary services and plans (annual and long-term). - f.
+Ensure local office plans are aligned with ACA's strategic priorities.